phoenixperry/GDS-workshop/Space_use_revised.md

 Membership entitles members to use the space outside of supervised class sessions.
 If you are in a class in this room and do not want to be a member, that is fine however you will not be allowed into the room outside of class time.

-#### Craft Nights
-The first Thursday of every month from 6.15 until 8ish this space is open to our Goldsmiths Community.
-Computing’s resident hackers will be around hacking and sharing knowledge and everyone, including non-members, are encouraged to join and bring something awesome to work on.

-There will be mini-skills bootcamps, genius hackers visiting unannounced and general impromptu fun.
-The only way to know what’s happening is to turn up and take part.

-There will be music!

-There will be science!

-And yes, there will be magic.

-Bring snacks, bring friends and prepare to build stuff.
-Get over here for Craft Night!
-What are you waiting for?

 ### Equipment Use Guidelines
 Equipment in the space is precious.
 Respect it.
-Misuse of gear will result in suspension of access to the space until you have been retrained the following term and possible replacement fees depending on damages.
+Intentional misuse of gear will result in suspension of access to the space until you have been retrained the following term and possible replacement fees depending on damages.

 Are you are unsure how to use something?
 See below for a comprehensive list of learning resources.
 If you notice a fellow member not using a piece of gear correctly, it would be considerate if you help them out and inform them on proper usage.
 There are no new budgets to buy more gear.
 Everyone loses when something is damaged.

-**If you destroy a piece of gear through misuse, you will be required to replace it. **

 Below are guidelines for each item: